GideonZ/1541u-documentation/faq.rst

 forum <http://www.1541ultimate.net/content/index.php?option=com_kunena&view=topi
 c&catid=11&id=14255&Itemid=147#16653>`_

-Most of the games will only run from device #8.
+Most of the games and demos will only run from device #8.
 Even if you added a device number 8/9-Switch to your internal C128 drive, some games and demos do not like if there is a 2nd drive on the bus.